STARGÅTE SG-1—Sam & Janet (& Jennifer Hailey) in... | ||||

 "Let me see if I have this right," Janet said, as they slogged along.
 "Full-day means two suns in the sky, half-eclipse means one sun behind the gas giant, full eclipse means both suns, and night means... night?"

 "Correct," Sam confirmed.
-"The day-night cycle is
+"The day-night cycle is—"

 "About 36 hours," Janet interrupted, "and the eclipse cycle about 80.
 I didn't sleep through the entire mission briefing.
 The result is semi-random periods of light, half-light, and dark, varying from six to ten hours."

 It's not 'semi-random'," Sam responded.
-"There's a perfectly straightforward Fourier series that
+"There's a perfectly straightforward Fourier series that describes the pattern.
+Take the integral from t-1 to t-2, where—"

 Janet interrupted her with a raised hand.
 "Ah-ah-ah!
 No mental calculus!
 I'm wet and filthy and don't need a headache on top of it all.
-In any case..." she nodded at the sky, "...that celestial dance is
+In any case..." she nodded at the sky, "...that celestial dance is going to play hell with our diurnal cycles."

 "We'll adapt," Sam responded, then pointed ahead.
 "Look!"